HPCE/hpce-2018-cw2/readme.md

 **Task**: create a graph called `results/direct_inner_versus_k.pdf` which explores the performance of K=[1..16] versus time for n=[64,256,1024,4096].
 K should be on the x-axis, time on the y-axis, and each n is a different line.
-Time should extend up to 30 seconds per test run, which you can achieve with:
+Depending on your machine and OS, you may find it takes more than the default time limit of 10 seconds when K=1 and n=4096 ([or not](https://github.com/HPCE/hpce-2017-cw2/issues/56)) so you may wish to extend the maximum run-time up to 30 seconds using an additional command line parameter:

     export HPCE_DIRECT_INNER_K = <Whatever K you want>
     bin/time_fourier_transform hpce.[YOUR_LOGIN].direct_fourier_transform_parfor_inner 0 30